-Let's have a look at what we started with.
-Pictured below is the end of our hallway, where we originally placed a wash-stand/dresser that my Mum gave us.
-Piles of cushions started building up as I didn't have another spot for them.
-We also had our wine rack here, as well as some frames and a random Christmas decoration...
+First, here's a look at what we originally started with.
+Pictured below is the end of our hallway, which housed a dresser that my Mum gave us.
+You can see the piles of cushions building up underneath the dresser as I didn't have a storage spot for them.
+We also had our wine rack here, some frames and a random Christmas decoration...

-Our original storage cupboard, which was in the middle of the hallway, held items like linen, extra pillows and a doona, towels, shopping bags, swimming bag, tablecloths, old clothes for gardening/projects, our good cutlery set, towels, picnic rugs, suitcase, empty photo frames, memory boxes and some wrapping paper rolls.
-Looking like a hot mess!
-I did have some things sorted into labelled fabric boxes, but because the cupboard contained mostly larger items, to me it always looked disorganised.
+Our original storage cupboard, which was in the middle of the hallway, stored items like linen, extra pillows and a doona, towels, shopping bags, the swimming bag, tablecloths, old clothes for gardening/projects, our good cutlery set, towels, picnic rugs, suitcase, empty photo frames, memory boxes and some wrapping paper rolls.
+What a hot mess!
+I did have some things sorted into labelled fabric boxes, but because the cupboard contained mostly larger items, it always looked disorganised to me.

-So the first step to any organisation project is to remove everything and lay it out so you can see what you have/need/don't need.
+The first step to any organisation project should always be to remove everything and lay it out so you can see what you have/need/don't need.
 Our bedroom is a nice big space so everything got dumped in here.

 I tried to be as ruthless as I could during the 'purge' stage, as I didn't want to be packing things into our new space that we really didn't need or use anymore.
 I donated a few cushions, towels, some linen and frames, and got rid of some things we didn't need anymore.

-I had most of the storage boxes I wanted on hand already, but did end up purchasing a few more.
+I had quite a few storage boxes on hand already, but did end up purchasing a few more.
 I love fabric storage boxes, and use them throughout the house for various things.
 They are nice and flexible, easy to pull out with the handle, and can fit quite a lot.
 Here are the products I used for this project:

-Once everything was all planned out, I made up some labels.
-I bought a packet of labels from Spotlight (I often use these with clients, as there is a great range) and just traced around one to make a template for the rest.
+Once everything was all planned out, I created labels with a packet of labels I grabbed from Spotlight (I often use these with clients too).

-(UPDATE: See how I used these in our storage cupboard right here in this video!).
+(UPDATE: See how I organised our storage cupboard right here in this video!).